 - Carryover of corrosive deliquescent materials into the downstream piping network

-and air using components.
+and air using components

 - Parts of the deliquescent materials can solidify in the bed, causing channels for

-Dual Tower Regenerative Desiccant Air Dryers
+Desiccant Air Dryers

+Desiccant dryers lower the dewpoint of compressed air by adsorbing water vapor onto the surface of a desiccant.
 The three basic types of desiccant used in dual tower regenerative air dryers are:

 - Activated Alumina